hersonhebert/fibos_py/README.md

 3. After creating the Conda environment, activate it using the following command:

         conda activate fibos-env

-Furthermore, the installation of the 'testresources' package is still necessary.
-To perform the installation, you should use the following command:

-For Python 2:

-    sudo apt install python-testresources

-For Python 3:

-    sudo apt install python3-testresources

-Note:

 These additional libraries are also required:
  - os